VictorLavalle/Java-Academy/Week2/Exam/Java Academy 2023 - Exam Week 2.md

 #### Monolithic Architecture

-Is a software development approach where all the components of a software application are bundled together in a single unit or codebase.  is known to be the conventional method usedto build apps.
+Is a software development approach where all the components of a software application are bundled together in a single unit or codebase.  is known to be the conventional method to build apps.
 This is basically a consolidated model, where all the software elements are interconnected.

 In other words, this indicates that the application's various functionalities are all tightly connected and integrated into a single codebase, making it challenging to change or update one aspect of the application without also affecting the others.